OK1CTR/PistonPump/README.md

 Step time means the number of PWM cycles.
 Speed is the PWM duty cycle, while the sign determines the direction, positive is forward, negative is rewind.
 Zero step time is interpreted as end of wave data.
 Changing direction for a short time after motor run can be used as a brake.

-The default programmable wave function is this.
+The default programmable wave function is this:

 | Speed | Time |
 | --- | --- |